wenewzhang/mixin_labs-java-bot/README.md

   MixinBot.sendListPendingMessages(webSocket);
 }
 ```
-Send message "LISTPENDINGMESSAGES" to server and server will send unread message to bot.
+Send message "LISTPENDINGMESSAGES" to Mixin Messenger server and server will send unread messages to your bot.

 #### Receive message callback
 ```java